This first-timers guide to skiing in Queenstown gives you everything you need to know to book the perfect family ski holiday in New Zealand.

 For the hotel bus, you need to pre-book a slot for each morning you want to use it and let them know which hotel to pick up from.
 You will be given a pick-up time and told where to stand to meet the bus.

-Pros/Cons of the Hotel Bus vs the Queenstown Express
+Pros/Cons of the Hotel Bus vs the Queenstown Ski Bus

 - The hotel bus picks you up and drops you back at your front door, so no need travel to/from the ski centre in central Queenstown.

 - There is NO QUEUING for the hotel bus.
-During peak times, this is a massive bonus – both going up and coming back down the mountain.
-You have a space booked on the return bus and you can skip to the front of the queue, while others may have to wait for up to an hour to get on the bus at the end of the day.
+During peak times, this is a massive bonus – everybody tries to come back down the mountain at the same time and queues for the buses are long.
+With the hotel bus, you have a space booked on the return bus and you can skip to the front of the queue, while others may have to wait for up to an hour to get on the bus.

 - The hotel bus is less flexible.
-You have one pick-up time in the morning and a choice of two return buses in the afternoon.
+There is only a choice of two return buses in the afternoon.
 (You can also choose to return on the Queenstown Express but it will drop you in central Queenstown not at your hotel door).

 Private Ski Transfer